m1guelpf/swift-pipeline/README.md

 ### Swift Package Manager

-The Swift Package Manager allows for developers to easily integrate packages into their Xcode projects and packages; and is also fully integrated into the swift compiler.
+The Swift Package Manager allows for developers to easily integrate packages into their Xcode projects and packages and is also fully integrated into the swift compiler.

 ### SPM Through XCode Project